stfc/janus-core/README.md

 This is also the case the calculations performed using the CLI, with the same information written to extxyz output files.

+> [!TIP]
+> For complete provenance tracking, calculations and training can be run using the [aiida-mlip](https://github.com/stfc/aiida-mlip/) AiiDA plugin.

 ## Development